 Snowflake reported dollar-based NRR of 223% in the 6-month ending 2019.
 See S-1 section above.

 Here is data from RevOps Squared Research for companies with different ARR.
 The median value for GDR is 87%, and the median value for NDR is 104%.

-NDR is highly correlated to Enterprise Value and is a key company valuation driver.
+NRR and NDR are highly correlated to Enterprise Value (EV) and is a key company valuation driver.
 Typically Enterprise Value is Market capitalization plus short- and long-term debt minus liquid assets.

 Here is a selection of companies with

 - Ratio of Enterprise Value and 12 month forecasted revenue (y-axis)

 12 month forecast is also abbreviated as NTM, which means Next 12 Month revenue.